Davidloku1234567/Cal_Fire/README.md

 <a name="statement"></a>
 ## 2. Problem Statement

 Using historical fire data, I will attempt to predict the burn duration of a fire given a location within the state of California.
 For these purposes "burn duration" is defined as time from fire ignition to 100% fire containment as reported by the local fire officials.
 For those unfamiliar with fire terminology, "containment" is how fire officials define that a fire will no longer spread past fire defenses such as fire breaks.

+I will also attempt to predict the frequency of fire occurances in the state of California.

 <a name="cleaning"></a>
 ## 3. Cleaning